Fair Cake-Cutting among Families: Introduction

-In most fair division problems, the resource is divided among individual agents, and the fairness of a division is assessed based on the valuation of each agent.
-A common fairness criterion is proportionality: a division is called \textbf{proportional} if each agent values his own share as at least $1/n$ of the total value, where $n$ is the number of agents \citep{Steinhaus1948Problem}.
+In most fair division problems, the resource is divided among $n$ individual agents, and the fairness of a division is assessed based on their individual preferences.
+A common fairness criterion is \textbf{\prness{}}.
+It requires that each agent receives a share that is at least as good as $1/n$ of the total endowment, according to the agent's individual preferences. \footnote{ The condition of receiving at least $1/n$ of the total endowment was introduced by \citet{Steinhaus1948Problem}.
+Economists often call it \emph{fair-share guarantee} \citep{Bogomolnaia2017Competitive}.
+Computer scientists often call it \emph{proportionality} \citep{Robertson1998CakeCutting}. }

-However, in real life, goods are often owned and used by groups.
-As an example, consider a land-estate inherited by $k$ families, or a nature reserve that has to be divided among $k$ states.
-The land should be divided to $k$ pieces, one piece per group.
-Each group's share is then used by \emph{all} members of the group simultaneously.
+In practice, however, goods are often owned and used by groups.
+As an example, consider a land-estate inherited by $k$ families, a river that has to be divided among $k$ states, or the usage-time of a conference room that has to be divided among $k$ meeting groups.
+The resource (whether land or time) should be divided into $k$ pieces, one piece per group.
+Each group's share is then used by \emph{all} its members simultaneously.
 The land-plot allotted to a family is inhabited by the entire family.
-The share of the nature-reserve alloted to a state becomes a national park open to all citizens of that state.
-In economic terms, the alloted piece becomes a "club good" \citep{Buchanan1965Economic}.
+The share of the river allotted to a state becomes a national park open to all its citizens.
+In the time-slot allotted to a group, the conference room is used by all group members. \footnote{ In economic terms, the allotted piece becomes a "club good" \citep{buchanan1965economic}. }

 The happiness of each group member depends on his/her valuation of the entire share of the group.
-But, in each group there are different people with different valuations.
-The same division can be considered proportional by some family members and not proportional by other members of the same family.
+But, in each group there are different members with different valuations.
+The group's share can be valued by some of its members as at least $1/k$ of the total and by others as less than $1/k$ of the total.
 How, then, should the fairness of a division be assessed?